nydailynews/vegas-victims/project/bios.md

 ![Dorene Anderson](static/img/dorene_anderson.jpg)
 ### Dorene Anderson
 Anderson, a fan of the Alaska Aces minor league hockey team and stay-at-home mother, was attending the concert with her daughters when gunfire broke out, KTUU reported.
 The 49-year-old Anchorage resident was listed among the victims in an email to employees at her husband's workplace, Alaska Finance Corp.
 Her friend Gayle Simmons described her as a “beautiful, kind and giving woman.”
-”She loved her husband and girls with a passion we could never match,” she wrote.
-“I admired her every action.”

 ![Bill Wolfe](static/img/bill_wolfe.jpg)
 ### Bill Wolfe